TanStack/query/README.md

 ### Caching & Invalidation

-React Query caching is automatic and uses optimistic updates and short-term caching across similar queries to always ensure a query's data is only stored once, quickly available and kept up to date with the server.
+React Query caching is automatic out of the box.
+It uses a `stale-while-revalidate` in-memory caching model across queries along with query deduping to to always ensure a query's data is only stored once even if that query is used multiple times across your application.

 At a glance:

-- Caching is automatic dand aggressive by default.
+- Caching is automatic and aggressive by default.
 - The cache is keyed on unique `query + variables` combinations.
-- You can configure the `cacheTime` option that determines how long cache data is considered fresh before it is marked as stale
-- You can configure the `inactiveCacheTime` option that determines how long unused stale cache data is kept around before it is garbage collected
+- By default query results become **stale** immediately after a successful fetch.
+This can be configured using the `staleTime` option at both the global and query-level)
-- Stale queries are optimistically and automatically updated when new instances of that query mount or variables change
+- Stale queries are automatically refetched whenever their **query keys change (this includes variables used in query key tuples)** or when **new usages/instances** of the query are mounted.
-- If stale or unused cache data that has not been garbage collected is available, it will be used as a cold-start cache for queries while they are updated.
-- Data is not normalized or stored outside of the context of its usage.
-- Caching can be turned off either globally or individually for each query

-> **Did You Know?** - Because React Query doesn't use document normalization in its cache (made popular with libraries like Apollo and Redux-Query), it eliminates a whole range of common issues with caching like incorrect data merges, failed cache reads/writes, and imperative maintenance of the cache.
+- By default query results are **always** cached **when in use**.
+- If a query is no longer being used, it becomes inactive and by default is cached in the background for **5 minutes**.
+This time can be configured using the `cacheTime` option at both the global and query-level)
+- After a query is inactive for the time specified via the `cacheTime` option (defaults to 5 minutes), the query is deleted and garbage collected.

 <details>
  <summary>A more detailed example of the caching lifecycle</summary>

+Let's assume we are using the default `cacheTime` of **5 minutes** and the default `staleTime` of `0`.

-- A new usage of `useQuery(fetchTodoList, { page: 1 })` mounts
+- A new instance of `useQuery('todos', fetchTodos)` mounts
   - Since no other queries have been made with this query + variable combination, this query will show a hard loading state and make a network request to fetch the data.
-  - It will then cache the data using `fetchTodoList` and `{ page: 1 }` as the unique identifiers for that cache.
+  - It will then cache the data using `'todos'` and `` as the unique identifiers for that cache.
-  - A cache expiration is scheduled for later using the `cacheTime` option as a delay (defaults to `10 * 1000` milliseconds or `10` seconds).
+  - A stale invalidation is scheduled using the `staleTime` option as a delay (defaults to `0`, or immediately).
-- A second instance of `useQuery(fetchTodoList, { page: 1 })` mounts elsewhere
+- A second instance of `useQuery('todos', fetchTodos)` mounts elsewhere
   - Because this exact data exist in the cache from the first instance of this query, that data is immediately returned from the cache
-- `10` seconds pass since the data came in for the first instance of this query
-  - The data for these queries is marked as outdated
-- A third instance of `useQuery(fetchTodoList, { page: 1 })` mounts elsewhere
-  - Because this exact data exist in the cache from the first and second instances of this query, that data is immediately returned from the cache
-  - However, since the data has been marked as outdated, a background request is made to updated the stale data
-  - Both this instance and the other first and second instances of this query get optimistically updated with the new data from the background request
-  - A new cache expiration is scheduled for later using the `cacheTime` option as a delay.
+  - Since the query is stale, it is refetched in the background automatically
-- All 3 instances of the `useQuery(fetchTodoList, { page: 1 })` query unmount.
+- Both instances of the `useQuery('todos', fetchTodos)` query are unmount and no longer in use.
-  - Since there are no more active instances to this query combination, a fallback timeout is set using `inactiveCacheTime` to garbage collect the cache (defaults to `10 * 1000` milliseconds or `10` seconds).
+  - Since there are no more active instances to this query, a cache timeout is set using `cacheTime` to delete and garbage collect the query (defaults to **5 minutes**).
-  - If there is an active cache expiration scheduled already, it will be used instead.
-- No more instances of `useQuery(fetchTodoList, { page: 1 })` appear within the timeout
+- No more instances of `useQuery('todos', fetchTodos)` appear within **5 minutes**
-  - The cache for the this query is deleted and garbage collected.
+  - This query and its data is deleted and garbage collected.

 </details>

+> **Did You Know?** - Because React Query doesn't use document normalization in its cache (made popular with libraries like Apollo and Redux-Query), it eliminates a whole range of common issues with caching like incorrect data merges, failed cache reads/writes, and imperative maintenance of the cache.

 ### Pagination